DrewDeMo/career-coach/PROGRESS.md

 - Temperature: 0.7 for balanced creativity and consistency
 - Max tokens: 1000 per response
 - All conversations saved with token usage tracking
+- **Streaming responses** - Real-time token-by-token display using OpenAI streaming API
+- Server-Sent Events (SSE) for smooth, ChatGPT-like UX
+- **Entity extraction** - Automatic detection of new information after each conversation
+- Temperature: 0.3 for extraction (more consistent results)

 ## 🚀 Current Status